aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

   - `Upload a Template File` under `Specify Template Section`
   - Select `Choose File` and navigate to the `cloudformation/AcceleratorInstaller.template.json` file.
   - Click `Next`
-- On the `Specify Stack Details` in the Parameters section update only the parameter named LZAMigrationEnabled.
+- On the `Specify Stack Details` in the Parameters section update only the parameter named `LZAMigrationEnabled`.
 Change the value to `true`.
   - Click `Next`
 - On the `Configure Stack Options` don't make any changes.
   - Click `Next`